dzenanr/dartling/README.md

 * init your model with some data
 * test your model with some data
 * add some specific code if you wish
-* run the prototype application that uses the model and dartling web components
+* run the default application that interprets the model

 **What Could You Do with dartling in Future?**